InstituteforDiseaseModeling/tskit/IDMEXT.md

         return self._ibx[ibxa, ibxb]
 ```

-The code from above but using `IbxResult` looks very similar but slightly more straightforward:
+The code from above but using `IbxResults` looks very similar but slightly more straightforward:

 ```python
 import tskit, idm